-Stock assessments for southern blue whiting on the Campbell Island Rise and the Bounty Plateau have been conducted at approximately biennial intervals using age-structured stock assessment models; the latest being the 2020 assessment of the Campbell Island stock (Doonan 2020) and the 2014 assessment of the Bounty Plateau stock (Dunn & Hanchet 2017).
+Stock assessments for southern blue whiting on the Campbell Island Rise have been conducted at approximately biennial intervals using age-structured stock assessment models; the latest being the 2020 assessment of the Campbell Island stock (Doonan 2020).
+The last stock assessment for the Bounty Plateau was in 2014 (Dunn et al. 2015).
 Model inputs have included time series of acoustic survey indices, commercial catch-at-age composition data, and, in earlier years, CPUE indices.
 The 2014 stock assessment for the Bounty Plateau was rejected by the Deepwater Working Group, because it did not provide a satisfactory fit to changes in acoustic biomass estimates.
 A harvest control rule was developed instead that uses the most recent acoustic index of abundance as an absolute measure of abundance (Doonan 2017, 2018).